Flutterando/modular/doc/docs/flutter_modular/dependency-injection.md

   }
 }
 ```
-Thereway, we reduce the coupling **XPTOEmail** object has to the **Client** object.
+This way, we reduce the coupling **XPTOEmail** object has to the **Client** object.

 We still have a problem with this implementation.
 Despite *cohesion*, the Client class has a dependency on an external source, and even being injected by constructor, replacing it with another email service would not be a simple task.
-Our code still have coupling, but we can improve this using `interfaces`.
+Our code still has coupling, but we can improve this using `interfaces`.
 Let's create an interface
-to sign the **sendEmail** method.
-With this, any class that implements this interface can be injected into the class **Client**:
+to define a signature, or "contract" for the **sendEmail** method.
+With this in place, any class that implements this interface can be injected into the class **Client**:

 ```dart
 abstract class EmailService {